Coaching & Rates

 David in Woodstock, New York.
 Credit: Neil Genzlinger

 I started coaching after helpful experiences as a client, followed by continuing study.
-I’m an associated certified coach (ACC) through the International Coaching Federation (ICF) and a CVPCC through the CoachVille Center for Coaching Mastery (founded by the father of modern coaching, Thomas Leonard).
-I'm trained and certified to practice the ICF's core competencies as well as its ethical standards, which I take quite seriously.
+I’m an associated certified coach (ACC) through the International Coaching Federation (ICF) and a CoachVille Professional Certified Coach (CVPCC) through the CoachVille Center for Coaching Mastery, founded by the father of modern coaching, Thomas Leonard.
+I'm trained to practice the ICF's core competencies as well as its ethical standards, which I take quite seriously.
 I love this work.

-• Writing (master's degree with focus in composition and pedagogy; bachelor's degree in journalism; 27 years as an editor and writer in newspapers, including 18 at The New York Times; post-master's work in creative nonfiction at Syracuse University)
+Writing, with a master's degree in English with a focus in composition and pedagogy from the University of South Carolina, as well as a bachelor's degree in journalism; 27 years as an editor and writer in newspapers, including 18 at The New York Times; doctoral work at University of Tennessee; and post-master's work in creative nonfiction at Syracuse University.

 Currently I’m also working as a writing coach and editor with Bionews, where I help writers with rare diseases or their caregivers as they craft personal columns.